lab64makerspace/intro2PCBdesign/Overview & Details/Powerboard/Powerboard_Activity/Part1_Instructions.md

 # Powerboard Activity: Part 1

+#### Introduction: What is the purpose of this board?
+This week, we are building the backbone of this entire project: the power board.
+If you are interested, please see the content section for a detailed description of all the thought and planning that went into the design of this board.

 ### Make the schematic

 We've provided the majority of the schematic for you except for one critical section.
 This vital circuit is necessary for supplying -5V to the audio board: